lextm/jekyll-theme-chirpy/_posts/2008-4-3-doing-usb-in-net-easily.md

 permalink: /doing-usb-in-net-easily-93c79c888f01
 excerpt_separator: <!--more-->
 ---
 It is quite funny that even though Microsoft wants Visual C++ and Visual Basic developers to move to C#, it does not provide certain classes in .NET that college students need.
 For example, when I was at college, I found that no serial port related classes were there in .NET 1.x (they are added until 2.0 such as SerialPort).
-Up to now, we don’t see USB related classes yet in 3.5.
+Up to now, we don't see USB related classes yet in 3.5.
 Therefore, how can we do USB development easily?
 <!--more-->

 Thus, how to manipulate USB easily?
 I recommend SharpUsbLib, a wrapper over libusb.